 Our Trustees

-Dundee Historic Environment Trust is governed by a Board of Trustees and comprised of up to 12 Elected Trustees, including 1 Council Nominee.
+In addition to our staff, Dundee Historic Environment Trust is governed by a Board of Trustees comprised of up to 12 Elected Trustees, including 1 Council Nominee.
 There are currently 9 Trustees who contribute their time, skills and expertise to the Trust on a voluntary basis.

 Michael Gale